bihealth/repository-checklists/Checklist-Python.md

 - Use standard library `argparse` for argument parsing
 - python-attrs and cattrs for no-boilerplate class creation
 - Factory boy for test data creation

+## Includes

+- Group includes as system, external, this project
+- isort profile see snappy

+## Linting and Static Checks

+- Codacy with local prospector setup
+- Black line length 100